Estonian orthography: Alphabet

-Additionally C, Q, W, X, and Y are used in writing foreign proper names.
-They do not occur in Estonian words, and are not officially part of the alphabet.
-Including all the foreign letters, the alphabet consists of the following 32 letters:
+Additionally, C, Q, W, X, and Y are "foreign letters" used only in writing foreign proper names.
+These letters do not occur in any Estonian words, and thus are not usually considered part of the "Estonian proper" alphabet.
+Including all the foreign letters, the entire alphabet consists of the following 32 letters:

-In Blackletter script W was used instead of V. In some reference works (e. g.
-Estonian Soviet Encyclopedia), V and W were sorted as if they were one and the same letter.
+In Blackletter script W was used instead of V. In some reference works in the past, V and W were sorted as if they were one and the same letter.

 Johannes Aavik suggested that the letter Ü be replaced by Y, as it has been in the Finnish alphabet.

 Double letters are used to write half-long and overlong vowels and consonants, e. g. aa [ɑː] or [ɑːː], nn [nː] or [nːː], kk [kːː].
 For more information, see below.